5 Reasons Why You Must Log Your Workouts

 Without logging your workouts, you may just bang out 30 sets of chest that day.
 You felt good, right?
 So why the hell not.

-And if you do this too much, you may start to see symptoms of overtraining.
+But if you do this too much, you may start to see symptoms of overtraining.

 The same is true of undertraining.